LudwigCRON/undulate/docs/_sources/tutorial_reg_step1.rst.txt

 A register is a combination of flip-flops storing configurations, flags, or triggers.
-A particular value in a register is called a field, and a register is the concatenation of several field.
+A particular value in a register is called a field, and a register is the concatenation of several fields.

 A common file format for exchange of information between digital and software teams is needed.
 Wavedrom made a